github/opensource.guide/_articles/best-practices.md

 ## Documenting your processes

 Writing documentation is one of the most important things you can do as a maintainer.
 Documentation not only clarifies your own thinking, but it helps other people understand what you need or expect, before they even ask.
-Even if you don’t use full paragraphs, jotting down bullet points is better than not writing at all.
+Even if you don't use full paragraphs, jotting down bullet points is better than not writing at all.

 These types of exercises may seem trivial, but the more you know yourself and your limits (not just abilities!), the easier it is to say no when something doesn't fit into your scope, or you feel overwhelmed by requests.
 Defining your project's scope also makes closing pull requests with "scope creep" easier.

-### Write down your project’s vision
+### Write down your project's vision

 Start by writing down the goals of your project.
 Add them to your README.
 If there are other artifacts that could help, like a project roadmap, make those public as well.